The serving size of freeze-dried fruits and vegetables is recommended that most adults get 1.5-2 cups of fruit every day and 2-3 cups of vegetables.

 Freeze-Dried Fruits and Vegetables’ Serving Sizes

 So, what does that mean for dehydrated and freeze-dried produce?
-Well, the United States Department of Agriculture says this:
+The United States Department of Agriculture says this:

-That is why THRIVE Life (formerly Shelf Reliance) lists its serving size for most fruits and vegetables as 1/4 cup.
+That is why THRIVE Life lists its serving size for most fruits and vegetables as 1/4 cup.
 1/4 cup freeze-dried = 1/2 cup fresh = 1 serving.

 If you were to meet the daily recommended amounts using a serving size of freeze-dried produce alone you should have: